tetratelabs/wazero/RATIONALE.md

 wazero uses internal packages extensively to balance API compatability desires for end users with the need to safely share internals between compilers.

-End-user packages include `wazero`,with `Config` structs, and `api`, with shared types.
+End-user packages include `wazero`, with `Config` structs, `api`, with shared types, and the built-in `wasi` library.
 Everything else is internal.

 ### Internal packages
 Most code in wazero is internal, and it is acknowledged that this prevents external implementation of facets such as